jtr13/EDAV/docs/03-iris.md

 ***
 *Aside*

+We are dealing with a case where jittering works best to see the data, while changing the `alpha` doesn't help us much.
 Here's a quick example where opacity using `alpha` might be more directly helpful.

 ```r
 # lib for arranging plots side by side